marwansallam88/HearthStone/README.md

 # HearthStone

 How to play:
-  1.Open java editor ecplise recommended
+  1. Open java editor ecplise recommended
   2.Import game to workspace
   3.Setup path and setting according to your computer
   4.Open controller.java then run controller.java